 As we walked around the gardens, I couldn’t help but notice that even the stone benches had lion faces etched onto the legs.
 The attention to detail in the area just kept surprising me the more I explored.
 On the other side of the gardens, we were hunting for the elusive four Roman soldiers.
 These guys are made of copper and are life-sized, equipped with giant swords and helmets.
 It was cool to actually find them.
 Despite rumors that one of them had lost a leg (probably in the war), they all had two legs accounted for and no damage from recent hurricanes.

 Overall this place was chock-full of great things to see, with a beautiful landscape and quite a bit of creativity.
 This place makes a great little day trip for those who want an adventurous couple of hours or even pack a lunch and eat in the gardens.
 I can see why my nephews loved to go “Dinosaur Hunting” so much.
-Now I can’t wait to come back with my niece to eat a pic-a-nic lunch with the soldiers or hang with the statues.
+Now I can’t wait to come back with my niece to eat a picnic lunch with the roman guards or hang with the statues.

 For anyone interested in this place, go ahead and pack your walking shoes and get your binoculars to get ready for a scavenger hunt you won’t ever forget!